Adore Me: Models

+On February 4, 2021, Adore Me took to its Twitter account to claim that TikTok "was openly built with discrimination at its core."
+They claimed that several videos that featured African-American and Hispanic-American models, as well as videos with Caucasian models who are not supermodels, were removed from the platform.
+Adore Me's vice president of strategy, Ranjan Roy, explained that the models sending content for the brand to use on TikTok would then ask if they needed to supply a video with them modeling more or different lingerie sets.
+He expressed his frustration that the social media platform was putting such pressure on the company's models.

-Adore Me Services (AMS)
+Adore Me Services

-Adore Me owns and operates its own distribution center, called Adore Me Services (AMS),based in Secaucus, New Jersey.
+Adore Me owns and operates its own distribution center, Adore Me Services (AMS), based in Secaucus, New Jersey.
 The brand opened the new distribution center in January 2019.
-According to Morgan Hermand-Waiche, Adore Me Founder & CEO, the new center will support the fulfillment of product to the stores.
+According to Morgan Hermand-Waiche, building the new center would support the fulfillment of product to the stores.
 The opening of AMS was part of the company's second phase into expanding internationally.
-The solution combines a high-density robotic storage and order picking system with automated putwalls and conveyor belts.
+The solution combines a high-density robotic storage and order picking system with automated put walls and conveyor belts.

+Hermand-Waiche stated in a 2020 post to the Adore Me group on Medium that AMS was one of the "most rewarding decisions we've ever made" because it allowed the company to move towards sustainability more quickly, it facilitated the launch and fulfillment of Adore Me's satellite brands, and it helped the try-at-home service become "the fastest-growing segment" of the company's revenue.

 Customer service

 Customer reviews are visible and available for each product on adoreme.com, assisting customers to see product fit, satisfaction and beyond.

-Adore Me received Retail TouchPoints 'Customer Engagement Awards' in 2017 and 2018.
+Adore Me received Retail TouchPoints' Customer Engagement Awards' in 2017 and 2018.
 The brand won the Excellence Awards as Best in 2018 Class Omnichannel Experience during Customer Contact Week.

 In December 2017, the company implemented a hybrid-bot on its website.
 The hybrid-bot enables Adore Me customers to receive live support via several messaging platforms.